koji-project/koji/docs/source/server_howto.rst

     ;client certificate
     ; This should reference the kojira certificate we created above cert = /etc/pki/koji/kojira.pem

-    ;certificate of the CA that issued the client certificate ca = /etc/pki/koji/koji_ca_cert.crt

     ;certificate of the CA that issued the HTTP server certificate serverca = /etc/pki/koji/koji_ca_cert.crt